Using the school canteen or tuckshop

-If your child enjoys an occasional canteen lunch, it’s a good idea to talk with your child about which canteen foods and drinks are healthy and which aren’t.
-You can also help him choose the healthiest food on the menu.
+If your child is buying lunch from the canteen or tuckshop, it’s a good idea to talk with your child about which foods and drinks are healthy and which aren’t.
+You can also help them choose the healthiest food on the menu.

-Here are some healthy canteen options and ideas.
-If they’re available at your school canteen, these are the options to go for.
+Here are healthy options and ideas.
+If they’re available at your school canteen or tuckshop, these are the options to go for.

 Sandwiches, rolls and wraps